lammps/lammps/doc/src/pair_pod.rst

 This is followed by *ncoeff* coefficients, one per line.
 The coefficient file is generated after training the POD potential using :doc:`compute podfit <compute_podfit>`.

-The POD parameter file can contain blank and comment lines (start with #) anywhere.
+The POD parameter file (pod.txt) can contain blank and comment lines (start with #) anywhere.
 Each non-blank non-comment line must contain one keyword/value pair.
 See :doc:`compute podfit <compute_podfit>` for the description of all the keywords that can be assigned in the parameter file.